AdguardTeam/KnowledgeBaseMail/docs/temp-mail/temp-mail.md

 ## Number of inboxes

-In the free version, you can only have 1 inbox.
+In the free version, you can only have one inbox.

-The full version allows you to create up to 5 inboxes.
+The full version allows you to create up to five inboxes.
 Click the arrow next to your current inbox and select *Create new inbox*.
 From that menu, you can also switch between inboxes.

 To change the inbox address, click the menu in the upper right corner and select *Get new address*.